 Priority for action Contributing Elements Targets for improvement Lead Group Lead Partner Education Carlisle Learning City University Of Cumbria Economy and Enterprise Carlisle Renaissance Cleaner Greener Safer Carbon dioxide (CO2) emissions Rural priority Income related IAG for older people Healthy Communities & Older People (HC & OP) Age Concern 1 (one) ward in most deprived 10% for Access to services in Cumbria.
-0 (zero) ward in most deprived 10% for Access to services in Cumbria by 2012 HCOP Age Concern that to take action to deliver the targets we have set, each activity will need to be led by a senior partner.
+0 (zero) ward in most deprived 10% for Access to services in Cumbria by 2012 HCOP Age Concern

+To return to the idea of Partnership working, you will realise that to take action to deliver the targets we have set, each activity will need to be led by a senior partner.
 Although this is most often the usual suspects, The City Council or the Primary Care Trust etc. we have an undertaking from all our partners to contribute to the mutual success of this important joint venture.